llvm/llvm-project/llvm/docs/DeveloperPolicy.rst

 provide the name and email address you would like to use in the Author property of the commit.

-Your first commit to a repository may require the autogenerated email to be approved by a moderator of the mailing list.
+For external tracking purposes, committed changes are automatically reflected on a commits mailing list soon after the commit lands (e.g. llvm-commits_).
-This is normal and will be done when the mailing list owner has time.
+Note that these mailing lists are moderated, and it is not unusual for a large commit to require a moderator to approve the email, so do not be concerned if a commit does not immediately appear in the archives.

 If you have recently been granted commit access, these policies apply: